Ratio analysis is the process of looking at and interpreting data from financial accounts, such as the balance sheet and profit & loss account.

 3. Capital Gearing Ratio

 This ratio is also called Capitalization or Leverage Ratio.
 This is one of the Solvency Ratios.
 The term capital gearing describes the relationship between fixed interest and fixed dividend-bearing securities and the equity shareholders’ fund.
+It is therefore a measure of how a company can meet its obligation, which is to make interest payments.
+The results that indicate a significantly higher return on investment are desired more often than not.

 4. Debt Service Ratio or Interest Coverage Ratio

-Debt Service Ratio is also termed as Interest Coverage Ratio or Fixed Charges Cover Ratio.
-This ratio denotes the equation between the amount of net profit before deduction of interest and tax and the fixed interest charges.
+Debt Service Ratio is also termed Interest Coverage Ratio or Fixed Charges Cover Ratio.
+This ratio denotes the equation between the amount of net profit before the deduction of interest and tax and the fixed interest charges.
 It is used as a yardstick for the lenders to understand that the business concern will be able to pay its interest periodically.